MTD for Landlords and Sole Traders From April 2024

 What are the filing deadlines for Making Tax Digital for landlords under ITSA

-The quarterly reporting deadlines for all unincorporated firms submitting under MTD for Landlords and Sole Traders will be: August 5, November 5, February 5, and May 5, according to confirmation from HMRC.
+The quarterly reporting deadlines for unincorporated businesses submitting under MTD for Landlords and Sole Traders will be:

-What is Discovery Assessment?
+What is a Discovery Assessment?

-When assessing tax on an offshore matter or transfer, extended 12-year time restrictions are applicable if the loss of tax was due to either an error made despite reasonable care being taken or a failure to take reasonable care.
+A discovery assessment can generally be made up to four years after the end of the tax year, or up to six years if due to carelessness, and twenty years for deliberate errors or failures to notify.2-year time restrictions are applicable if the loss of tax was due to either an error made despite reasonable care being taken or a failure to take reasonable care.

 To Sum It Up